yff-001/atmega328-digital-oscilloscope/README.md

 ## PCB

 PCB and schematic are designed with KiCad.
 It's 2 layer design.
 The back side is mostly ground plane.
+Other than Arduino Nano and LM324, most components on this PCB are surfaced mounted.

 <p align="center">
   <img src="https://github.com/yff-001/atmega328-digital-oscilloscope/blob/master/images/pcb_top.png" width="1000" title="PCB Top">